bitliner/web-wrapper-maker/README.md

 HTML elements that are interesting for a web-wrapper can be divided in 2 categories

 - container
-- details elements
+- details element

-The container contains details elements.
+The "container" contains a set of "details element".

-Examples of Details elements are: a field cotaining a date; the name of the author of a content; location; etc.
+Examples of details elements are: a field cotaining a date; the name of the author of a content; location; etc.

 ## Algorithm for identifying containers